Arose-Niazi/BMI-Calculator/README.md

 # BMI Calculator
- Developed in start of semester 2
+ Developed in start of semester 2, While i was learning how java swing works.